zqubit/334f21/MidtermProject1/README.md

 For midterm project, you are going to build a simplified Bitcoin client.
 The goal of the client is not to run in Bitcoin mainnet or any public testnet.
 Instead, the goal is to run it inside your team and let you have fun with it.
 You have plenty of freedom of designing and implementing this project.

 The midterm project should be based on your code of warmup 2.
-You are free to discuss warmup 2 or merge codes of teammates after its due.
+You are free to discuss warmup 2 or merge codes of teammates after it is due.

 This is the first part of midterm project.
 You are going to finish the **Block** struct and the **Blockchain** struct.
 Please work in teams of 2.